-Erik Montejano, 26, tops tobacco in 90ºF heat on a farm on Saturday, July 13, 2024.
+Erik Montejano, 26, tops tobacco in 90ºF on the Dunaway’s farm near Berry, Kentucky on Saturday, July 13, 2024.
 Tobacco, which used to be a major driver in the Harrison County economy, is slipping away.
 Over the last 20 years, tobacco production has declined 61.9% in Kentucky, according to the USDA Agriculture Census.
 Boyd’s Station Project 306.36

-A large structure fire, energized by high winds off Lake Superior, burned for nearly four hours and leveled three local businesses in downtown Grand Marais on Monday, April 13, 2020.
+A large structure fire, energized by high winds off Lake Superior, burned for nearly four hours and leveled three local businesses in downtown Grand Marais, Minnesota on Monday, April 13, 2020.

-Air Force Academy cadets undergo a series of trainings designed to push their minds and bodies, including an assault course with explosions, during basic training in Colorado Springs on Friday, July 15, 2022.
+Air Force Academy cadets undergo a series of trainings designed to push their minds and bodies, including an assault course with explosions, during basic training in Colorado Springs, Colorado on Friday, July 15, 2022.

-Willard High School student, Mirsayes Jim, 16, holds the heart of a buffalo shortly after a 900 lb. bull was harvested through the Native American Student Services Department at the Missoula County Public School Agricultural Center in Missoula on Tuesday, December 17, 2024.
+Willard High School student, Mirsayes Jim, 16, holds the heart of a buffalo shortly after a 900 lb. bull was harvested through the Native American Student Services Department at the Missoula County Public School Agricultural Center in Missoula, Montana on Tuesday, December 17, 2024.

 Jamie Thompson, 22, and Amariana Kenda, 16 months, giggle at the bounce house during the Rotary Club's Fourth of July celebration at Flat Run Veteran's Park in Cynthiana, Kentucky, on Saturday, June 29, 2024.
 Boyd’s Station Project 306.36